-September 2019 Decided to create a statue of the Leeds head coach Marcelo Bielsa with my team.
+September 2019 I decided to create a statue of the Leeds United football club head coach Marcelo Bielsa with my overseas team.

 March 2020 My passion for this statue came to reality when he was finally completed, I called up Leeds United and offered them the statue to place either at Elland Road or at the Thorpe Park training ground and asked them to make a donation to charity.

 April 2020 Leeds United contacted me directly and politely declined this offer for several reasons, the main reason being that Marcelo doesn't like admiration and that instead of offering it to the club would I consider putting this up for a raffle where the fans can buy a raffle ticket with a chance to win him, I thought this was a great idea and said yes.
 I then contacted all the local media agencies and started to sell the raffle tickets with a target of £20,000, donations were coming in fast from all the media coverage I had received locally and overseas, as far as Canada and Australia, raffle closing date set to July 2020.
 We decided that the mental health charity Mind would receive all the donations from the raffle.